ShadowPic/PublicTestProjects/DynamicsFinOps/FinOpsConfigurationValidation/README.md

 - Register the [external application in FinOps](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/services-home-page#register-your-external-application-in-finance-and-operations)
 - [Create an Azure Keyvault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-get-started)
 - Collect required settings
-  - axTestSecret: the AAD Key Secret
+  - AzureSecret: the AAD Key Secret
   - ActiveDirectoryTenant: URL to your tenant ID
   - ActiveDirectoryResource: this is the url to your FinOps Instance
   - ActiveDirectoryClientAppId: This is called the Application ID in Azure AD